-Figure\,\ref{fig:R72} shows results for the fixed-target setup.
-While they are similar to the collider setup, we find that in the experimentally accessible \textit{forward} rapidity bin, the double ratio deviates from unity by approximately $20\%$ (for collider mode the deviation is approximately 4\%).
+For fixed target collisions, we find that in the experimentally accessible \textit{forward} rapidity bin, the double ratio deviates from unity by approximately $20\%$ for vanishing neutron skin (for collider mode the result is consistent with unity within errors).

-This deviation has two sources.
-(1) Species-dependent thermal/momentum smearing at particlization: the switching surface preserves net charge–baryon balance, but thermal emission distributes them differently across particle species.
+This deviation comes from the species-dependent thermal/momentum smearing at particlization: the switching surface preserves net charge–baryon balance, but thermal emission distributes them differently across particle species.
 Lighter pions get a broader rapidity spread than heavier baryons, so electric charge (pion-dominated) spreads more than baryon number, producing a centrality-dependent shift in $Q/B$ and thus the double ratio.
 We verified that the double ratio on the particlization surface is consistent with one for vanishing neutron skin and equal stopping for $B$ and $Q$.
-(2) Modified baryon stopping from baryon junctions can cause deviations from unity even at zero neutron skin: if baryon charge is transported differently in rapidity than electric charge, centrality-dependent differences in their initial rapidity distributions emerge.

 These effects hinder neutron-skin extraction at \emph{forward} rapidity.
 By contrast, in the \emph{fragmentation} region the double ratio is robust to variations in stopping and particlization, and at both energies approaches 1 as $\Delta R_\mathrm{np}\to 0$.
-In collider mode, forward rapidity is farther from center of mass frame midrapidity than in fixed-target mode, reducing sensitivity to these effects.
+In collider mode, forward rapidity is farther from the center of mass frame midrapidity than in fixed-target mode, reducing sensitivity to these effects.

-For reference, we indicate in both Fig.\,\ref{fig:R502} and \ref{fig:R72} the ranges of $\Delta R_\mathrm{np}$ estimated from the calculations of Hu \textit{et al.}\,\cite{Hu:2021trw} (purple) and from the PREX-II measurement \cite{PREX:2021umo} (green).
+For reference, we indicate in both Figs.\,\ref{fig:R502} and \ref{fig:R72} the ranges of $\Delta R_\mathrm{np}$ from the calculations of Hu \textit{et al.}\,\cite{Hu:2021trw} (purple) and from the PREX-II measurement \cite{PREX:2021umo} (green).
 Especially in collider mode, the proposed double ratio provides a clean and sensitive probe of the neutron skin at LHC energies.
 The observable reacts systematically to variations in $\Delta R_\mathrm{np}$, and can be measured experimentally in the forward region for case (2).
 Depending on the achievable experimental uncertainty, the measurement in collider mode can have a similar precision for $\Delta R_\mathrm{np}$ as the existing extractions shown.